smaldini/azondi/resources/markdown/getting-started.md

 # Getting Started with opensensors.IO

 opensensors uses [MQTT](http://mqtt.org/) and assumes that devices have been configured to send MQTT messages.
-Currently we support qos0 message persistence.
+Currently we only support qos0 quality of service.

 # Open Data
 Please remember that public topics are viewable by anyone.
 Any public